Clonbur

 Mount Gable

-At 1,370 ft (417 m), Mount Gable provides an easy climb with panoramic vistas over both Lough Corrib and Lough Mask.
-The trailhead lies about 2 km west of the village and the ascent takes roughly an hour, rewarding walkers with sweeping lake views and a sense of the mythic Battle of Moytura, said to have been fought on its summit.
+At 1,370 ft (417 m), Mount Gable provides an accessible climb with panoramic vistas over both lakes.
+The trailhead lies about 2 km west of the village, and the ascent takes roughly an hour.
+The path is gentle enough for casual hikers, rewarding effort with sweeping views of the water and the Connemara skyline.

 Lough Coolin

 Three miles west of Clonbur, Lough Coolin lies at the foot of Mount Gable.
-The lake is framed by the stone‑cottage ruins of an abandoned village.
-Historically famed for white trout, the lake now supports pike and perch after a 1960s stocking programme.
+The lake is framed by the stone-cottage ruins of an abandoned village, a poignant reminder of the depopulation that affected the area in the 19th century.
+Historically famed for white trout, the lake now supports pike and perch.
 A small stream from Lough Coolin feeds into Lough Mask, providing fresh water for the village.

 Outdoor Activities